Call-by-push-value: Modifications

 Some authors have noted that CBPV can be simplified, by removing either the U type constructor (thunks) or the F type constructor (computations returning values).
-Egger and Mogelberg justify omitting U on the grounds of streamlined syntax and avoiding the clutter of inferable conversions from computations to values.
+Egger and Møgelberg justify omitting U on the grounds of streamlined syntax and avoiding the clutter of inferable conversions from computations to values.
 This choice makes computation types a subset of value types, and it is then natural to expand function types to a full function space between values.
 They term their calculus the "Enriched Effects Calculus".
 This modified calculus is equivalent to a superset of CBPV via a bidirectional semantics-preserving translation.
 Ehrhard in contrast omits the F type constructor, making values a subset of computations.
 Ehrhard renames computations to "general types" to better reflect their semantics.
 This modified calculus, the "half-polarized lambda calculus", has close connections to linear logic.
 It can be translated bidirectionally to a subset of a fully-polarized variant of CBPV.